shivakpkp/kubernetes/12-StaticPod.md

 the pod definitions should copy to the directory ***/etc/kubernetes/manifests*** Kubelete, will create the pod according to definition and monitor them to be up and running.

+# UseCases
+the controlplan pod can be ceate in this case.
+So you do not need to download the binary and install it. the kubelet takes care of the Pods

 # Kubelet Service

 It can be refer to the pass